Royal National Institute of Blind People

 RNIB (formally, the Royal National Institute of Blind People and previously the Royal National Institute for the Blind) is a British charity, founded in 1868, that serves people living with visual impairments.
+Its standardisation of tactile alphabet systems vastly improved its beneficiaries' educational outcomes during the Victorian and Edwardian eras leading to widespread adoption and a proliferation of material published in Braille.

 It is regarded as a leader in the field in supporting people in the UK who have vision loss.
-The organisation seeks to increase awareness of blind or partially sighted people’s lived experiences.
+The organisation seeks to increase awareness of blind or partially sighted people's lived experiences.
 Additionally, it campaigns to make services such as healthcare, education and public transport safer and more accessible to people with visual impairments.

-The Charity Commission for England and Wales investigated the charity from 2018 to 2020, finding multiple failings described by the Commission's chief executive as "one of the worst examples we have uncovered of poor governance and oversight having a direct impact on vulnerable people".
+The Charity Commission for England and Wales investigated the charity from 2018 to 2020 following reports of child sexual abuse and multiple safeguarding failings at RNIB Pears Centre for Specialist Learning.
+The commission's subsequent report described its findings as "one of the worst examples we have uncovered of poor governance and oversight having a direct impact on vulnerable people".
 The RNIB began selling all its eighteen schools, homes and other institutions.

 History

-RNIB was first established on 16 October 1868 as the British and Foreign Society for Improving the Embossed Literature of the Blind.
-The first meeting, which was held at 33 Cambridge Square, Hyde Park, London, involved founder Thomas Rhodes Armitage (a physician who was partially sighted) and Daniel Conolly, W W Fenn (Note: William Wilthew Fenn (1827–1906), from London, was a landscape painter and author.) and Dr James Gale (Note: James Gale (1833–1907) was an inventor from Devon.) (all three of whom were blind).
-Later, the organisation became the British and Foreign Blind Association for Improving the Embossed Literature of the Blind and Promoting the Employment of the Blind – generally shortened to the British and Foreign Blind Association.